-More interestingly, as we have discussed in Section~\ref{general_mechanisms}, path level dropout can be applied in combination with finer-grained drop-operations, namely drop-neuron and drop-channel.
-We therefore introduce the combination into ResNeXt and the results are even more encouraging.
-With the co-existence of drop-channel and drop-path, ResNeXt achieves the best result of 4.49 with dropout rate 0.05 for both levels of dropouts.
-This finding supports our assumption that combinations of different levels of dropouts could possibly further improve the performance of CNNs.
+As discussed in Section~\ref{general_mechanisms}, the path level dropout can be adopted with finer-grained dropout operations, i.e., \dropneuron and \dropchannel.
+With both \droppath and \dropchannel, ResNeXt achieves the lowest error rate of 4.49 with a dropout rate of 0.05.
+This result confirms that different structural levels of dropouts can further improve the training of CNNs.

-To understand the impact of these dropouts on the training of CNNs, we plot the learning curves trained with dropouts of corresponding best dropout rates in Figure~\ref{fig:resnext_curve_all}.
-We can notice that firstly, the network trained with each single dropout technique achieves notable better results than the one without by regularizing the learning process.
-Interestingly, the learning curves of networks trained with drop-path fluctuate drastically, though it achieves the best test accuracy than all other dropouts.
-However, when combined with drop-channel, this fluctuation is largely mitigated and more importantly, the combination yields the overall best result of 4.49\% test error rate.
-We conjecture that this is mostly due to the fact that drop-path is a more radical regularization technique, where the whole path is dropped for those paths randomly being chosen, thus more susceptible to the removal of basic components from dropout.
-Therefore, a smaller dropout rate is preferable for higher level of dropouts, namely drop-path and drop-layer.
+To understand the impact of dropouts on the training process, we plot the learning curves trained with different dropout variants in Figure~\ref{fig:resnext_curve_all}.
+We can notice that firstly, CNNs trained with different dropout operations achieves noticeably better results than the network without dropout.
+Interestingly, the learning curve of networks with \droppath fluctuates drastically, though it achieves a lower error rate than other dropout variants.
+However, when trained with \dropchannel, the training is more stable, and such integration yields the overall best result of a 4.49\% test error rate.
+We conjecture that this is mainly because \droppath is a more radical regularization method, where each entire path is randomly dropped, and thus has higher variance.
+Therefore, \droppath may need a lower dropout rate.